Kuvelet/MSAccess_Inv_Reconciliation/README.md

 -- Specifying the table from which data is being pulled FROM
-    TUF_Stock_WMS_w_Loc
+    Stock_WMS_w_Loc

--- Grouping the results by Suspensia Number to ensure aggregated data is calculated for each unique product.
+-- Grouping the results by Part Number to ensure aggregated data is calculated for each unique product.
 GROUP BY
-    TUF_Stock_WMS_w_Loc.[Suspensia Number]
+    Stock_WMS_w_Loc.[Part Number]

 -- Pivoting the data based on the warehouse location.
 -- The SWITCH function categorizes warehouse locations based on their code prefix.